NVIDIA/G-Assist/plugins/examples/stream-deck/README.md

-# Stream Deck MCP Plugin
+# Stream Deck Plugin

-A G-Assist plugin that interfaces with the **Elgato Stream Deck** via an MCP (Model Context Protocol) server.
-This plugin dynamically discovers available tools from the MCP server and updates its manifest at runtime.
+A G-Assist plugin that integrates with **Elgato Stream Deck** via an MCP (Model Context Protocol) server.
+This plugin discovers your configured Stream Deck actions and lets you execute them with natural language.

 ## Features

-- **Dynamic Tool Discovery**: Queries the MCP server for available tools and updates the manifest
-- **Generic Tool Calling**: Call any MCP tool by name with JSON arguments
+- **Action Discovery**: Automatically discovers all executable actions configured on your Stream Deck
+- **Dynamic Functions**: Each discovered action becomes a callable function
+- **Natural Language**: Execute actions by simply asking (e.g., "open the webpage" or "play the audio")
-- **Session Management**: Handles MCP session initialization and persistence
+- **Session Management**: Handles MCP session lifecycle automatically
-- **Auto-Discovery**: Optionally discover tools on plugin startup

 ## Prerequisites

 1. **Stream Deck MCP Server** running at `http://localhost:9090/mcp`
 2. **Python 3.x** with `requests` library
+3. **Stream Deck** with configured actions (buttons)

 ## Quick Start